arc-community/arcmentations/readme.md

  - Static noise augmentation (add static noise)
  - Static noise augmentation that tries to add static with colors not in the puzzle
  - Reorder puzzle training boards (randomly)
+ - change the test board to one of the training ones and a training board to the test one, ranadomly
  - Some  augmentation that demonstrates the concept of correspondence?
  - Object detector in input and output and finding objects that are in both, then maybe changing the entire object
  - Repeat board with augmentation such as reflect